mukund-bhandari/mukund-bhandari.github.io/_pages/about.md

   - /about.html
 ---

-Mukund Bhandari is a dedicated researcher at UTHealth San Antonio, Texas, precisely affiliated with the Department of Population Health Sciences and the prestigious Greehey Children Cancer Research Institute.
-As a bioinformatician, he possesses a profound acumen in Cancer Biology, supplemented by some proficiency in biostatistics and data science.
+Mukund Bhandari is a dedicated researcher at UTHealth San Antonio, Texas, at the prestigious Greehey Children Cancer Research Institute.
+As a bioinformatician, he possesses a profound acumen in Cancer Biology, supplemented by proficiency in biostatistics and data science.
 Through the harmonious amalgamation of his research undertakings, comprehensive training, and scholastic pursuits, Mukund adeptly synthesizes the domains of biology, computer science, and statistics, thereby fortifying his scholarly foundation.
+He utilizes bioinformatics, computational biology, statistics, machine learning, and cloud computing to decipher biological information from multi-omics sequencing data, clinical data, and other large public databases such as The Cancer Genome Atlas (TCGA).
+He has investigated different cancer types including sarcomas using transcriptomics, epigenomics, genomics and single-cell sequencing data to investigate tumor profiles and molecular targets, explore tumor heterogeneity and the immune microenvironment, and uncover factors driving metastasis and treatment resistance.
+Additionally, he has experience and an understanding of basic and translational research in cancer biology, protein biochemistry, drug discovery, and biotechnology.

 Research Work
 ======